-Recitation Activities: Weekly recitation activities (due either Wednesdays or Fridays) are your first attempt at the material and therefore are graded based upon completion and good faith effort.
+Recitation Activities: Weekly recitation activities (due Thursdays) are your first attempt at the material and therefore are graded based upon completion and good faith effort.
 Do your best while working through them.
 It is an opportunity to begin to think through the material in a group setting.
-They will be due at the conclusion of your scheduled recitation time via Carmen, but note that you will ONLY earn credit on the activity if you attend and participate in your assigned synchronous session.
+They will be due at the conclusion of your scheduled recitation time via Carmen, but note that you will ONLY earn credit if you attend the entire session and submit the activity.